Cappella Mediteranea

 Atys poses a simple question: how do we express what we feel?
 The Baroque period was characterised by unbridled emotion, teaching us that it is only by virtue of form that emotions acquire true meaning.
 The dancers of the Ballet du Grand Théâtre embody this tale of the unspoken and the repressed, while the singers lend their voices to characters who are battling with the revelation of their feelings.
 The cast is lead by the angelic soprano of Ana Quintans (Sangaride) and the powerful tenor of Matthew Newlin (Atys).

-Tragédie en musique by Jean-Baptiste Lully
+Musical tragedy by Jean-Baptiste Lully

-Libretto by Philippe Quinault after Ovid’s Fasti
+Libretto by Philippe Quinault based on Ovide

-Coproduced with the Opéra royal de Versailles
+Coproduced with the Opéra Royal de Versailles

-Intropéra: Presentation of the opera 45 minutes before each show.
+Intropera: Presentation of the opera 45 minutes before each show.

 Performance running time: 2 hours 55 minutes with intermission